polkascan/py-substrate-metadata-docs/docs/bajun/awesomeavatars.md

 Less than minimum allowed sacrifices are used for forging.

 ---------
-### TooLowFreeMintTransfer
+### TooLowFreeMints
-Attempt to transfer free mints lower than the minimum allowed.
+Attempt to transfer, issue or withdraw free mints lower than the minimum allowed.

 ---------
 ### TooManyRarityPercentages